 Such negative perceptions and experiences could reduce the uptake of health care by eligible veterans.
 Indeed, 25% of LBG veterans avoid health care services provided by the US Department of Veterans Affairs (VA) due to expected discrimination, with those who were investigated or punished about their sexual status in the military reporting lower use of mental health services (Simpson et al., 2013).
 The quality of services received may be reduced by perceived stigma.
 For example, (Nusbaum, Frasier, Rojas, Trotter, & Tudor, 2008) found that lesbian participants were less likely to feel they had properly discussed their sexual concerns with their health care provider after a physician visit.

 In contrast, a number of studies found that most participants were satisfied with the health care they received (Lehavot, Katon, Simpson, & Shipherd, 2017; Shipherd, Ruben, Livingston, Curreri, & Skolnik, 2018).
 Increased health care utilisation was associated with military-related disability, and symptoms of PTSD, depression, and sexual orientation related trauma (Simpson et al., 2013).
-Interestingly, there is also evidence to suggest that military service may be protective against the impacts of perceived stigma on mental health and quality of life - with civilian transgender individuals reporting poorer mental health and lower quality of life than transgender veterans following discrimination (Hoy-Ellis et al., 2017).
+Interestingly, there is also evidence to suggest that military service may be protective against the impact of perceived stigma on mental health and quality of life - with civilian transgender individuals reporting poorer mental health and lower quality of life than transgender veterans following discrimination (Hoy-Ellis et al., 2017).

 3) Sexual trauma

 Despite increased interest in military sexual trauma, there is a dearth of recent research in this area relating to LGBTQ personnel and veterans.
 The studies that have investigated this important topic have focused purely on transgender veterans, therefore we know little about military sexual trauma in other sexual minority groups.
 Two papers found that transgender veterans were more likely to report sexual trauma while on active duty than non-transgender veterans (23% versus 12%) (Brown & Jones, 2015, 2016), with transgender men reporting significantly higher rates than transgender women (30% versus 15%) (Beckman, Shipherd, Simpson, & Lehavot, 2018).
-Such experiences are linked to mental health, with those who have experienced sexual assault being more likely to suffer with poorer mental health (PTSD, and depression), and recent drug use compared to those who have not experienced assault (Beckman et al., 2018).
+Such experiences are linked to mental health with those who have experienced sexual assault being more likely to suffer with poorer mental health (PTSD, and depression), and recent drug use compared to those who have not experienced assault (Beckman et al., 2018).

 4) Physical health